 School: Health and Rehabilitation Sciences

-Students in this program are part of a small cohort of students that take courses together and receive individualized attention from faculty.
+Students in this major are part of a cohort of students that take courses together and receive individualized attention from faculty.

 The professional course work begins in the junior year and consists of five consecutive terms of enrollment, which includes one summer term, comprised of over 60 credit hours in respiratory therapy and professional supporting courses.

 The major also affords students opportunities to select clinical specialties such as neonatal and pediatric care, rehabilitation and continuing care, education, administration, noninvasive cardiac diagnostic testing, hyperbaric oxygen, sleep disorders, and pulmonary function laboratories.